 The quarters set a stone’s throw from the shearing shed, are basic but very authentic and illustrative of the conditions shearers face on stations throughout the region: small bare rooms with twin beds and a few hooks on the wall.
 A separate building houses a large and well-equipped kitchen and a common room.
 Set to the rear are separate toilet and shower buildings, as well as a fly-proof meat house.

 Visitors from regional (let alone metropolitan) Australia are always struck by how quiet it is out there.
 But at the Mungo shearers’ quarters, you can still hear the occasional car coming from the campground as campers make use of the warm showers provided at the visitor centre.
 Leaghur Station, on the other hand, is dead quiet, the only sound being the soft wind or the quiet thumping of a kangaroo hopping about in the starlit night.
 And at Leaghur the sunrise is no less spectacular either.
 Based on that experience, I know where I’d like to stay next year.

 Need to know

-The visitor centre is a good and necessary starting point of a visit.
-Not only does it contain a display on the heritage you’ll encounter, it also provides up-to-date info on local conditions and access restrictions, if any.
+The visitor centre is a good and necessary starting point for a visit.
+Not only does it contain a display of the heritage you’ll encounter, but it also provides up-to-date info on local conditions and access restrictions, if any.